 The Lotus Express from Da Nang to Ninh Binh

-I chose the Lotus Express because it has lots of positive reviews, and I’d seen lots of detailed videos and blogs talking about the experience.
+I chose the Lotus Express for my first Vietnam sleeper train, because it has lots of positive reviews, and I’d seen lots of detailed videos and blogs talking about the experience.

 Boarding

-You board the train at around 5.30pm at Da Nang’s train station (about 30 minutes before departure).
+You board the train at around 5.30pm at Da Nang’s railway station (about 30 minutes before departure).
+Da Nang is about a 40 minute drive from Hoi An, making it the main train station for both cities.
 There is a shop just outside where you can buy any snacks you want before you enter as well.
-I was in a four berth cabin and was joined by two French women shortly after I boarded, and we were told that there wouldn’t be a fourth person.
+I was in a four berth cabin and was joined by two women shortly after I boarded, and we were told that there wouldn’t be a fourth person.
 Although it wasn’t possible to specify when booking, I was lucky to get a bottom bunk.

 The cabin